SMAC-Group/course_intro_statistics/chapters/chapter4.md

 F-statistic: 15.86 on 1 and 59 DF,  p-value: 0.0001895
 ```

 This scientist claims that this model verifies the claim that higher caloric intake is significantly associated to a lower cortisol level.

-However, the second scientist considers the following model:
+Scientist B considers the following model:

 ```r
 mod_scientist_B = lm(log_cortisol ~ caloric + group, data = cortisol)